benzheren/carvewith.us/README.md

 ### Local Environment Setup
 Assume that you are using Mac OS X Snow Leopard (this means you will have python and related tools installed):

+0. Install virtualenv and install [virtualenvwrapper](http://www.doughellmann.com/docs/virtualenvwrapper/).
+Use virtualenvwrapper tool to create virtual enviroment for Pyramid.
 1. Install Pyramid framework by following [this](http://docs.pylonsproject.org/projects/pyramid/1.0/narr/install.html#installing-pyramid-on-a-unix-system).
 2. Install Mysql Community Server 5.1 64-bit from [here](http://dev.mysql.com/downloads/mysql/5.1.html).
 Make sure that you install 64-bit, not 32-bit.